daniel-an709/Premier-League-Bass-Project/EDA.md

 ![Match outcome by red card status](figures/redcard_outcome.png)

 Teams receiving at least one red card lost approximately **55.03%** of their matches and won only **19.52%**.
 In comparison, teams without a red card lost **36.34%** and won **39.06%**.
-This is a strong association, although it should not be interpreted as causal because match state may also influence the likelihood of receiving a red card.
+This is a strong association, although it should not be interpreted as causal because game state and especially the players' own mental state may also influence the likelihood of receiving a red card.

 The correlation analysis provides a broader comparison across in-match statistics.